Yellow Belly Slider Turtles, the life span

 Yellow Belly Slider Turtles, the lifespan

-What you might not know about me, is that when I’m not blogging, I’m taking care of and playing with my pets.
-I’m a full-fledged pet owner and a pet lover and I feel like my pets need constant interaction on a daily basis.
-My pets are my family.
-Even my yellow belly slider turtles; Pokey and Scooter.
-To be sure, it’s probably a one-sided love when it comes to my turtles but that’s okay.
+What you might not know about me is that when I’m not blogging, I’m hanging out with my pets.
+I’m a full-on pet lover, and I believe animals need daily interaction just like we do.
+My pets are family.
+Even my yellow belly slider turtles, Pokey and Scooter.
+Sure, the love might be a little one-sided with them, but I’m okay with that.

 Yellow Belly Slider Turtles, the life span

-I’m going to do a whole series on yellow belly slider turtles so you’ll know everything there is to know before you jump in and purchase one.
-From the expense (which can be quite a lot in the beginning) to traveling with your yellow belly slider turtles (or not).
-Be sure to sign up for my newsletter so you don’t miss a single yellow belly slider turtle discovery post.
+I’m starting a whole series on yellow belly slider turtles so you’ll know everything there is to know before diving in.
+From the cost of setup to travel tips (or reasons not to travel with them), I’ve got it covered.
+Be sure to sign up for my newsletter so you don’t miss a single post.
+You’ll be a turtle expert in no time.

 20 Comments